-There are different implement Αt few ways to custom command. а а lowest level org.springframework.boot.cli.command.Command to need implemented all commands to be used.
-Spring he by boot provides helper classes named org.springframework.boot.cli.command.AbstractCommand and org.springframework.boot.cli.command.OptionParsingCommand to easy command implementation.
+There are different ways implement At few to custom command. а а lowest level org.springframework.boot.cli.command.Command need to implemented all commands to be used.
+Spring he by boot provides helper classes named org.springframework.boot.cli.command.AbstractCommand and org.springframework.boot.cli.command.OptionParsingCommand to easy with command implementation.
 All Spring YARN Boot Cli commands are based on org.springframework.yarn.boot.cli.AbstractApplicationCommand which makes it easier to execute a boot based application context.